 RELEASE OF INFORMATION

 In some instances, students may wish to release their information from their education records to a third party.
 If you would like a representative of Dartmouth College to release your information, please fill out the Release of Information Authorization (which allows you to give permission to the Undergraduate Deans Office to share otherwise confidential student information with third parties).

 GUIDELINES FOR INSPECTION OF EDUCATION RECORDS MAINTAINED IN THE UNDERGRADUATE DEANS OFFICE

 The requested records will be reviewed by a dean to confirm that they are subject to inspection.
 Requested records subject to inspection will be made available to the student within two weeks of the date of the request.
 Records cannot be removed from the Undergraduate Deans Office and will not be sent to or copied for the student; therefore, the requesting student must make an appointment with the responding dean to inspect the records.
-The appointment must be made within four weeks from the date of the request; if an appointment is not made within four weeks, the record will be returned to the files and the student will have to submit a new request and schedule a new appointment.
-Per College policy, no education record may be copied in the course of the inspection.
+The appointment must be made within four weeks from the date of the request; if an appointment is not made within four weeks, the record will be returned to the files and the student must submit a new request and schedule a new appointment.
+Per College policy, no education record may be copied during the course of the inspection.

-A student does not have the right to inspect or review: (1) records that do not contain educational information or that do not otherwise constitute education records under FERPA; (2) financial records of parents, or any information contained in those records; (2) confidential letters or statements of recommendation to which the student has previously waived his/her right of access; (3) records that were created or compiled prior to November 19, 1974.
+A student does not have the right to inspect or review: (1) records that do not contain educational information or that do not otherwise constitute education records under FERPA; (2) financial records of parents, or any information contained in those records; (3) confidential letters or statements of recommendation to which the student has previously waived his/her right of access; (4) records that were created or compiled prior to November 19, 1974.